Shopping for Health Coverage

-Some insurance companies, agents, and online insurance sellers can sell you plans through the Marketplace.
-All of them must sign agreements with the Marketplace in order to sell Marketplace plans.
+Some insurance companies and agents can sell you plans through the Marketplace.
+All of them must sign agreements with the Marketplace to sell Marketplace health plans.
 In order to receive a tax credit to help with the cost of coverage, you must apply through the Marketplace.

 Special Enrollment Periods outside of Open Enrollment Period

-Certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other job-based health coverage would entitle one to a special enrollment period (outside of the standard open enrollment period) in the Health Insurance Marketplace or in the overall market.
+Certain life events that involve a change in family status (for example, marriage or birth of a child) or loss of other job-based health coverage would entitle one to a special enrollment period (outside of the standard open enrollment period) in the Marketplace or in the overall market.

 Things to Consider When Shopping for Coverage

-Before shopping, you may wish to visit the link Health Coverage Basics for Michigan, to learn more about different types of policies available to consumers, certain minimum coverage requirements and explanations of many key terms.
+Before shopping, you may wish to visit DIFS’ Health Coverage Basics page to learn more about different types of policies available to consumers, and certain minimum coverage requirements required under the Michigan Insurance Code.
+There is also a Glossary of Health Coverage Terms.

-- Do your best to balance the cost (monthly premium) of a policy with the protection it offers.
+- Do your best to balance the cost (monthly premium) of a policy with the protection it provides.
 It is important to understand that what you pay as a monthly premium alone does not indicate the total cost you pay for your health care.
-Generally speaking the lower your monthly premium, the greater your portion of health care costs will be when you seek medical treatment.
+Generally speaking, the lower your monthly premium, the greater your portion of health care costs, such as deductible, coinsurance, and copayment, will be when you seek medical treatment.

 - Determine what you will have to pay for covered services in a deductible, coinsurance, copayments, and out-of-pocket limit.
-To see a definition and explanation of those terms, visit the Glossary of Health Coverage and Medical Terms.
+To see a definition and explanation of those terms, visit the a Glossary of Health Coverage Terms.
 If you buy a plan for your family, determine if the deductible amount is per person or a combined family total.
-All new individual plans limit out-of-pocket costs to $6,350 for an individual and $12,700 for a family.
+2019 individual plans limit out-of-pocket costs to $7,900 for an individual and $15,800 for a family.